Terras do Sur

 Website -

 Jose Antonio Canada Gil ‘Pepe’, lives on what feels the edge of the world, as distant as can be from the pressures of modern life and our influences upon it.
-His cellar lies on high above the river Minho, where it flows with full force on its last 45 kilometres from the Atlantic, through steep valleys of verdant pine, eucalypt, fern, camellia and vine.
+His cellar lies on high above the river Miño, where it flows with full force on its last 45km from the Atlantic, through steep valleys of verdant pine, eucalypt, fern, camellia and vine.
 The granite formed landscape is both mystical and imposing, the views across the river serving to accentuate this, being of the rising mountains of the National Park of Penede Geres in Portugal.
 It is no wonder that this is where Vega Sicilia have chosen to build a new cellar and snap up vineyards (although not the best ones, as they are Jose’s, he says with a wry smile!)
+Jose farms 5 hectares over 23 plots around the village of Crecente, where he grew up, and where his family still live.
+His background is in construction, being a welder for specialist projects in the oil industry in Spain and Scotland.
+His imposing build underscores this past, but his beaming smile and generous nature speak of the pleasure he has found in his new life as a winemaker.
+The family have always grown vines, but he is the first, in 2016, to bottle with his own label.
+The vineyards sit on granite, each one a special parcel with its own unique character.
+Pockets of Alluvial soil from ancient flooding make for perfect Brancellao vineyards, of which he has some of the oldest in the region, but it is the granitic sandy and clay that is most prevalent, and where you find the Albariño of the area.

 Terras do Sur Wines

 Albarino 100% Albarino.
 Grantic sandy soil over granite.
 Direct press.
-Natural ferment in stainless steel where it rests for 6 months on fine lees
+Natural ferment in stainless steel where it rests for 6 months on fine lees.

 Albarino 100% Albarino.
 Grantic sandy soil over granite.
 Direct press.
-Natural ferment in stainless steel where it rests for 6 months on fine lees
+Natural ferment in stainless steel where it rests for 6 months on fine lees.